 What is Bobbin work ?

-Bobbin work is a type of 3 dimensional stitching where you create designs on the surface of the fabric with thread you want on top of the fabric winded on the bobbin.
-Instead of thread you can use ribbon or yarn etc. In this work you will be working on the back of the fabric so that the design appears on the face of the fabric
+Bobbin work is a type of 3-dimensional stitching where you create designs on the surface of the fabric with the thread you want on top of the fabric winded on the bobbin.
+Instead of the thread you can use ribbon or yarn etc. In this work. you will be working on the back of the fabric so that the design appears on the face of the fabric.

 The advantage of this method is that you can use thick thread/ yarn /ribbon which would not pass through the top needle for embroidering and unlike couching with sewing machine, there is no sewing thread across.